ponderedw/RAG-base/README.md

         1. Note that this may change, you can either change it yourself, or see that someone else has changed it in the code.
         1. Note that these models may not be available in all regions, we currently use `us-east-1` (N. Virginia).
     1. If these models are not enabled, you'll have to ask for access.
 The access should be granted immediately upon request.
-    1. You'll need to generate access credentials for your Amazon local for use in the application.
+    1. You'll need to generate access credentials for your Amazon account for use in the application.

 ### Local Deployment